veeknd/langchain-docsearch/README.md

 ## Query from your own documents using chatGPT 3

-- This app can be used to queary and get results from chatGPT with source of your private documents
+- This app can be used to query and get results from chatGPT with source of your private documents
-- Place your documents on /data folder
+- Place your documents on ./data folder
 - Documents must be of PDF types